 23. Codes of Ethics and Conduct

-The Nominating and Corporate Governance Committee shall cause to be prepared and adopted codes of ethics and/or conduct meeting legal requirements and the requirements of the principal stock exchange or quotation service on which the Company's shares are listed or quoted.
+The Governance Committee shall cause to be prepared and adopted codes of ethics and/or conduct meeting legal requirements and the requirements of the principal stock exchange or quotation service on which the Company's shares are listed or quoted.

 24. Succession Planning